hasura/ndc-sdk-go/README.md

 }
 ```

-Please refer to the [NDC Spec](https://hasura.github.io/ndc-spec/) for details on implementing the Connector interface.
+Please refer to the [NDC Spec](https://hasura.github.io/ndc-spec/) for details on implementing the Connector interface, or see [examples](./examples).

 ## Regenerating Schema Types